The Penn Club occupies three interlinking houses in an early Georgian terrace built in the 1800s and retains many of its original features.

 The Dining Room is where breakfast is served.

-Complementary tea and coffee is available 24 hours and a small selection of snacks may be purchased.
+Complimentary tea and coffee is available 24 hours and a small selection of snacks may be purchased.
 A microwave, fridge and freezer are available for guests’ use.

 After breakfast, several tables are left clear for those who wish to work and to take advantage of our free wireless connection.